 How can new ways of discussion trigger action towards sustainability?
-Community dialogue sessions were organised by sustainability researchers in the Satoyama Initiative to discuss rebuilding and revitalisation of the Urato Islands after […]
+Community dialogue sessions were organised by sustainability researchers in the Satoyama Initiative to discuss rebuilding and revitalisation of the Urato Islands after the Great East Japan Earthquake and Tsunami on the 11th of March 2011.
+These sessions were key turning points for the rebuilding process of the Urato Islands.
+Two dialogues were held, the first in 2012 and the second in 2014.
+Strong collaboration between local [...]

 The values of satoyama landscape, Japanese traditional agricultural landscape, has been increasingly recognized in Japan, as provider of a bundle of ecosystem services to humans while harnessing unique and higher level of biodiversity.
 It has been understood that continuation of appropriate management of landscapes has created sustainable landscapes benefitting both humans and nature.
 The challenges faced to the satoyama landscapes today are more on the underuse of natural resources rather than overexploitation which comes from depopulation in rural areas and decline of agricultural sectors.
 Responding to this, new ways to maintain satoyama landscape is being explored by linking urban and rural areas and creating mutual benefits.